johannrichard/homebridge-dingz/README.md

 This plugin implements some (but not all) functions of [Dingz](https://dingz.ch) Smart Home Devices.
 The plugin also supports (some) myStrom Devices as they share much of the same API definitions and concepts with Dingz.

+Please have a look at the [Wiki](https://github.com/johannrichard/homebridge-dingz/wiki) for more details on the configuration options and the plugin's behavior _vis-à-vis_ the DingZ' settings for outputs and more.

+## Auto-discovery
 The plugin attempts to

 - auto-discover devices, and to
 - auto-identify dingz settings and thus accessories by using device type, dip switch settings and input configuration

+Older myStrom WiFi Switches don't support auto-discovery and must be added manually.
+Depending on your setup, you might want or have to add all your devices manually.
+Configuration settings will be read-out automatically in either case.

+## DingZ
 The following Dingz services are implemented:

 - Dimmers (LightBulb) & Non-Dimmable Lights